yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Why was this dungeon built and what caused its downfall?

-_It was designed by an extremist cult of forest druids to house reality-altering Relic.
+_It was designed by an extremist cult of forest druids to house a reality-altering Relic.
 Its entrance is beneath a false stone in a circle of menhirs deep in the forest.
 The walls and ceiling of the dungeon are built from petrified wood, as the ancient artifact affects living plants, warping them to its will.
 A division within the cult faced off over control of the Relic, but fell victim to their own hubris and nearly destroyed one another.
 When two opposing rituals collided, the temple was split in two, divided along Factional lines.
 The Relic was lost in the aftermath._

 Continuing on to the current inhabitants of our dungeon, we get the following results (rolling for _two_ factions):